Distributed Nash Equilibrium Seeking in N-Cluster Games with Fully Uncoordinated Constant Step-Sizes: Abstract

 \section{Abstract}

 Distributed optimization and Nash equilibrium (NE) seeking problems have drawn much attention in the control community recently.
 This paper studies a class of non-cooperative games, known as $N$-cluster game, which subsumes both cooperative and non-cooperative nature among multiple agents in the two problems: solving distributed optimization problem within the cluster, while playing a non-cooperative game across the clusters.
-Moreover, we consider a \textit{partial-decision information} game setup, \textit{i.e.}, the agents do not have direct access to other agents' decisions, and hence need to communicate with each other through a directed graph whose associated adjacency matrix is assumed to be non-doubly stochastic.
-To solve the $N$-cluster game problem, we propose a \textit{fully} distributed NE seeking algorithm by a synthesis of leader-following consensus and gradient tracking, where the leader-following consensus protocol is adopted to estimate the other agents' decisions and the gradient tracking method is employed to trace some weighted average of the gradient.
-Furthermore, the algorithm is equipped with uncoordinated constant step-sizes, which allows the agents to choose their own preferred step-sizes, instead of a uniform coordinated step-size.
-We prove that all agents' decisions converge linearly to their corresponding NE so long as the largest step-size and the heterogeneity of the step-size are small.
+Moreover, we consider a \textit{partial-decision information} game setup, \textit{i.e.}, the agents do not have direct access to other agents' decisions, and hence need to communicate with each other through a directed graph.
+To solve the $N$-cluster game problem, we propose a distributed NE seeking algorithm by a synthesis of consensus and gradient tracking.
+Unlike other existing discrete-time methods for $N$-cluster games where either a common step-size is publicly known by all agents or only known by agents from the same cluster, the proposed algorithm can work with fully uncoordinated constant step-sizes, which allows the agents (both within and across the clusters) to choose their own preferred step-sizes.
+We prove that all agents' decisions converge linearly to their corresponding NE so long as the largest step-size and the heterogeneity of the step-sizes are small.
 We verify the derived results through a numerical example in a Cournot competition game.